weihaipy/saiorm/docs/index.rst

         "a": 1,
         "b": ("BETWEEN", "1", "2"),
         "c": ("`ABS(?)", "2"),
-        "d": ("!=", 0),
+        "d": ("or", "!=", 0), # use OR
         "e": ("IN", "1,2,3"),
         "f": "`NOW()",
     }).select("e,f")

-- must check param to prevent injection vulnerabilities.

 - when calling native function the param placeholder should be ?.

+- use IN or BETWEEN should pass a tuple or list.

+- The default parallel relationship is AND,use tuple or list with the first item "or" to toggle to "or".

 - condition will be equals value,or pass a tuple or list, and set the first item to change it.

-- use IN or BETWEEN should pass a tuple or list.

 - pass string type is allowed with SQL databases.